dantegates/dantegates.github.io/_posts/2018-05-11-a-brief-primer-on-conjugate-priors.md

 Having a closed form expression for the posterior probability of a model that can be updated with new data can be very useful, see my next post for an example.
 However, it is important to note that it is not always appropriate to define our models in such a way.

 I'll give two reasons explaining why.
 The first is that the conjugate prior was only determined because of its analytical convenience _not_ because it seemed appropriate given a specific problem or specific data.
 The second is that we can only find conjugate priors for simple models.
-I suppose this is why some people, for example why the stan authors, [don't care much for conjugate prios](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations#general-principles).
+I suppose this is why some people, for example why the Stan authors, [don't care much for conjugate priors](https://github.com/stan-dev/stan/wiki/Prior-Choice-Recommendations#general-principles).